 Annually, board members select a president and vice president.
 The president oversees meetings using parliamentary procedure.
 Workshops, work sessions and business meeting are open to the public and the media.
 Exceptions are executive sessions, which are limited by law to discussions that concern issues regarding legal matters, personnel or property, in which public disclosure would be damaging to individuals or the general welfare of the district.

 The board welcomes comments from parents, students, and community members.
 Comments may be submitted through the superintendent’s office by letter or by email.

 Public comments regarding policy, finances or other responsibilities of the board are taken at a designated time during the board meeting.
 Sign-up sheets are available at the meeting for those who wish to address the board.
 Anyone who wants to address the board during the regular business meeting via Zoom can sign up to speak by filling out this form by noon on the day of the school board meeting.
 Written comments or questions also may be sent to the board of directors at the above email address.
 Public comment must be relevant to the meeting agenda.
 Comments are limited to three minutes; however, a person can sign up to speak and then yield their time to another speaker.
-The board will not make decisions regarding those comments during the meeting.
+The board will not make decisions regarding comments during the meeting.

 Concerns or issues regarding a specific school, teacher or student should always begin with district staff member(s) closest to the area of concern.
 The procedure is: